WandyApi/WEB3API/backend/README.md

 - firebase
 - aws

 You can choose **one of them** to be your backend.
-Each one has the capacity to handle millions users.
+Each one has the capacity to handle millions of users.

 **Firebase** provides a quick and convient way to setup a backend server.
 All you need is a gmail account.